High School Parent/Student Handbook

 Procedure

-- Every student is encouraged, and every staff member is required, to report any situation that they believe to be aggressive behavior directed toward a student.
+Every student is encouraged, and every staff member is required, to report any situation they believe to be aggressive behavior directed toward a student.
 Reports shall be made to those identified above.
 Reports may be made anonymously, but formal disciplinary action may not be taken solely on the basis of an anonymous report.

-- If the investigation finds an instance of bullying or aggressive behavior has occurred, it will result in prompt and appropriate remedial action.
-This may include up to expulsion for students, up to discharge for employees, exclusion for parents, guests, volunteers and contractors, and
+If the investigation finds that bullying or aggressive behavior has occurred, it will result in prompt and appropriate remedial action.
+This may include up to expulsion for students, discharge for employees, exclusion for parents, guests, volunteers, and contractors, and removal from official position and/or a request to resign for Board members.
+Individuals may also be referred to law enforcement or other appropriate officials.

-- The individual responsible for conducting the investigation shall document all reported incidents and report all verified incidents of bullying, aggressive or other prohibited behavior, as well as any remedial action taken, including disciplinary actions and referrals, to the Superintendent.
+The individual responsible for conducting the investigation shall document all reported incidents and report all verified incidents of bullying, aggressive, or other prohibited behavior, as well as any remedial action taken, including disciplinary actions and referrals, to the Superintendent.
 The Superintendent shall submit a compiled report to the Board on an annual basis.

 Non-Retaliation/False Reports